 Are dogs loyal because of breeding, personality or thousands of years of companionship with humans?
 The answer: all the above.

 It may seem cliché to consider dogs as exceptionally loyal, especially to people – but it’s true.
-The relationship between dogs and humans is exceptional and contains a rich history of friendship.
-Let’s examine some of the factors behind dogs’ iconic loyalty and the bond we share with our best buddies.
+But exactly why are dogs so loyal, and what makes humans and canines natural best friends?

-In the end, dogs just want to be loved.
+So why are dogs so loyal?
+In the end, they just want to be loved.
 Like people, they’re looking for affection and someone to share their life with.
-When we give our dogs the love they're looking for, loyalty is just one of the many ways they love us back.
+When we give our dogs the love they're looking for, loyalty is just one of the many great ways they love us back.